Faigley, Lester.

 the point, Faigley is concerned with two counterpart revolutions: a

-and a digital revolution.
+revolution of the rich and a digital revolution.
 Both revolutions are

 interlaced, and they have major implications for composition studies.